29 Mar Understanding Real Estate Agent fees Germany and How to Save Money on This

 Who are the different actors on the market and what are their roles.

 Real Estate Agencies or Maklers are necessary and exspensive middle-men in the Berlin and German market as direct transactions between private owners are somewhat rare.
 It should be noted that there is a difference between Berlin and the rest of Germany.
 The local culture & market conditions hasn’t led to a lot of small private owners but rather to several big-scale property management companies.
 Thus the culture to do deals between small private persons is not mainstream when it comes to buy an apartment in Berlin.
 When you move into the smaller towns and cities you’ll mostly see only local agents.
-Note: for Americans and Canadians an MLS (multi listing service) where one agent can sell another agents property.
+Note: for Americans and Canadians used to an MLS (multi listing service) where one agent can sell another agents property this tends not exist here.
+Instead what you have are sites like immobilienscout24 where agents can list properties.
 Warning, if you do hire an agent to search for property could get stuck paying 2 commissions, tread carefully here.
-Also don’t confuse a real location agent with a real estate agent.
-The former may help you find a place but they are not real estate agents.
-Note: the law has now changed so that landlords not tenants pay the fee.
-There is discussion of moving to an American model of having the owner pay the commission but at this point it’s still the buyer.
+There is discussion of moving to an American model of having the owner pay the commission but at this point it’s still just that, an idea.

 Steuerberater / Tax Consultant